The Scoop On Paced Bottle Feeding (And Why You Should Try It)

 Today I’ll tell you all about some of the best baby bottles for relieving gas.

 When my daughter suffered from gas problems, we tried everything.
-But the one thing that worked, and worked well, was switching to Dr. Brown’s Natural Flow bottles. (click here to check price)
+But the one thing that worked, and worked well, was switching to Dr. Brown’s Natural Flow bottles. (click here to check price on Amazon)

 They’re the most recommended bottles for fighting gas and colic, and that’s why I gave them a shot.